-- Claim development patterns for disability claims have been based on industry experience, adjusted in the early periods for the Insurer's own experience, in quarterly chain-ladder steps. - Claim provisions for other claims have been derived from the Insurer's recent experience of claim volumes and reporting - Previous year claim provisions were based on an assumed claim ratio of 50% of net premiums.
+- Claim development patterns for disability claims have been based on industry experience, adjusted in the early periods for the Insurer's own experience, in quarterly chain-ladder steps. - Claim provisions for other claims have been derived from the Insurer's recent experience of claim volumes and reporting times.